okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/api/itp-et/index.md

 ## user risk detect
 `user.risk.detect`

-**Description:** This event type indicates a user risk was detected.
+**Description:** This event is triggered when Okta detects that a user is associated with risk activity or context.
 It can be used to monitor risk level detections for users.
-This event triggers when Okta detects that a user is associated with risk activity or context.

 | Key event properties  | Description                                         | Data type            | Example values |
 | --------------------- | --------------------------------------------------- | -------------------- | -------------- |